Stress Eating: 5 Ways to Beat It, According to a Nutritionist

-New research shows stress may wreak havoc on your metabolism.
-Here's how you can outsmart it.
+Stress may wreak havoc on your metabolism.
+Here's how you can stop stress eating.

 I think we can all agree that stress is bad.
-Excess stress can cause headaches, muscle tension, digestive problems, sleep disturbances, depression, and now new research shows it may also wreak havoc on metabolism.
+Excess stress can cause headaches, muscle tension, digestive problems, sleep disturbances, and depression.
+Research shows it may also wreak havoc on metabolism and cause stress-induced weight gain.

 Choose your fats wisely